jtbr/spfit-spcat/dpi.md

 # Documentation for DPFIT and DPCAT

 These programs which use the subroutine DPLC are used to calculate $^2\Pi$ energies and intensities with one nuclear spin using Hund’s case (a).
+These programs are no longer separate executables.
+Instead, use SPCAT and SPFIT with the `--dpi` command-line argument.
+The `dpcat` and `dpfit` shell scripts can be used as before, as they will do this for you (on Unix or Mac).

 ## Format of Quantum Numbers